shwetakadam5/note-taker/README.md

 3. To ensure that the node_modules folder is not pushed in the GITHUB, the .gitignore has to be updated and included.

-3. Navigate to your Render.com, create New Web Service, Select Build and Deploy from a Git Repository
+3. Navigate to your Render.com - create New Web Service - Select Build and Deploy from a Git Repository

 4. Connect to the respository created in above Steps 1 -2. (https://github.com/shwetakadam5/note-taker)

 5. Provide Name of the webservice : (note-taker), Select Region : (Singapore), Branch : (main), Build Command : (npm i) , Start Command : (npm start), Auto-deploy : (Yes)

-6. Once the settings are saved, the application is deployed and the url will be (https://note-taker-kx8y.onrender.com)
+6. Once the settings are saved, the application is deployed and the published url will be (https://note-taker-kx8y.onrender.com)

 ## User-Story